tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/customer_profiles/3-consolidated.md

   ]
 ---

-Retrieves consolidated view (consolidated via alias APIs across different datasourceIds) of customer_profile for given dcp_service_id and Optimizely User ID.
+Gets the consolidated view of the customer profile for the specified DCP Service and Optimizely User.
+The profile is consolidated by [aliasing](/rest/customer_profiles#alias) across different datasources in the DCP Service.